 Kloveniersburgwal is another one of the best canals in Amsterdam.
 It was part of the city’s first defense line and is now home to the Royal Netherland Academy of the Arts and Sciences.

+A wonderful sight to see on a canal tour in Amsterdam.
 The canal is 560 meters long and is lined with majestic structures, such as the palace-like Trippenhuis at canal house number 28 or the narrow canal house on the opposite side at canal house #25.
 Many old buildings at Kloveniersburgwal are now university buildings.

 See Related: 2 Days in Amsterdam Itinerary